 We are part of the Department of Chemistry which is part of the School of Natural Sciences.

 Our research group has interests in synthetic and biological chemistry encompassing methodology, target synthesis, carbohydrate chemistry of various types, biocatalysis and heterocyclic chemistry.

-Our group has developed new routes to complex heparin-related oligosaccharides, including the first gram scale routes to 12-mers, access to the longest heparin-related oligomers (up to 40-mer) and identifying single site sulfation control of in vitro and in vivo biological responses to synthetic long heron-like molecules.
+Our group has developed new routes to complex heparin-related oligosaccharides, including the first gram scale routes to 12-mers, access to the longest heparin-related oligomers (up to 40-mer) and identifying single site sulfation control of in vitro and in vivo biological responses to synthetic long heparin-like molecules.
 This technology underpins ongoing routes to various heparin-related targets and new applications and techniques for their use for bio-interactions and potentially towards biomedical uses.

 We also have interests in other carbohydrate targets throughh various collaborations (antibacterials, synthetic vaccine targets) and methodology for carbohydrate reactivity.

 Work in the group involves organic synthesis but also with applications to chemical biology, and biophysical studies as well as materials chemistry.

 We also have considerable experience in heterocyclic synthesis (polybenzimidazoles for example), 3D polyaromatics synthesis, dendrons and also in modified terpenoid synthesis through synthesis and some applications through biocatalysis, for example using enzymes to assist conversion of synthetic non-natural terpenoids to new chiral synths or polymer precursors.
 We hope to continue these programs and welcome applications from this interested in jointing our lab in those areas of applied organic synthesis.